 Federal GradPLUS loans are available to students who qualify.
 Students may borrow up to the difference between the estimated cost of attendance and all other financial aid received per year.
-Students must file the FAFSA in order to be considered.
+Students must file the FAFSA in order to be considered for these funds.